 Can a No Credit Check Loan Actually Hurt Your Credit?

 You decide to go with the first payday lender that pops up and you're quickly approved.
 Not only did they not perform a credit check, they didn’t even check for your income.
-The interest rates are quite high and you’ll have to pay it back in full—with fees—in under two weeks, but you think you'll have just enough to cover it after your next paycheck.
+The interest rates are quite high and you’ll have to pay it back in full, with fees, in under two weeks, but you think you'll have just enough to cover it after your next paycheck.

-So, you got your loan without impacting your credit score, right? ...Right?
+So, you got your loan without impacting your credit score, right?

 Not according to Randall Yates, CEO and founder of The Lenders Network.